+8.6 Standard connections

+Where ICT is, or includes, hardware, and provides input or output device connection points, the ICT shall provide at least one input and/or output connection that conforms to an industry standard non-proprietary format, directly or through the use of commercially available adapters.

+Note 1: The intent of this requirement is to ensure compatibility with assistive technologies by requiring the use of standard connections on ICT.

+Note 2: The word connection applies to both physical and wireless connections.

+Note 3: Current examples of industry standard non-proprietary connections are USB, Bluetooth®.

+Note 4: For cables that have the same connector for two functions (data + charging and charging only), it is helpful for charging only to be marked in a manner detectable without vision or colour vision.

+8.7 Colour on hardware

+Where ICT is, or includes, hardware, and colour is used on the hardware to convey information, colour shall not be used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.

+8.8 Contrast on hardware

+Where ICT is, or includes, hardware, non-digitally displayed characters or symbols required for use, or hardware operable parts without labels on them that are not tactilely discernible, shall contrast visually from their background as either light on a dark background or dark on a light background.

+Note 1: Logos are not considered required for use.

+Note 2: A common approach is to use a Michelson contrast formula with a contrast of at least 0,7 for the display of information consisting of characters and pictorial symbols and a contrast of at least 0,4 for the identification of operating elements without characters and pictograms.

 9 Web

 9.0 General (informative)

-Requirements in clause 9 apply to web pagesweb pages (as defined in clause 3.1) including:
+Requirements in clause 9 apply to web pages including:

-Conformance with W3C Web Content Accessibility Guidelines (WCAG 2.0)i.41 Level AA is equivalent to conforming with clauses 9.1.1, 9.1.2, 9.1.3.1 to 9.1.3.3, 9.1.4.1 to 9.1.4.5, 9.2.1.1, 9.2.1.2, 9.2.2, 9.2.3, 9.2.4, 9.3, 9.4.1.1, 9.4.1.2 and the conformance requirements of clause 9.6 of the present document.
+Conformance with W3C® Web Content Accessibility Guidelines (WCAG 2.0) [i.41] Level AA is equivalent to conforming with clauses 9.1.1, 9.1.2, 9.1.3.1 to 9.1.3.3, 9.1.4.1 to 9.1.4.5, 9.2.1.1, 9.2.1.2, 9.2.2, 9.2.3, 9.2.4 except 9.2.4.11, 9.3 except 9.3.2.6, 9.3.3.7 and 9.3.3.8, 9.4.1.2 and with the conformance requirements of clause 9.6 of the present document.

-Conformance with W3C Web Content Accessibility Guidelines (WCAG 2.1) [i.42] Level AA is equivalent to conforming with all of clauses 9.1 to 9.4 4and the conformance requirements of clause 9.6 of the present document.
+Conformance with W3C Web Content Accessibility Guidelines (WCAG 2.1) [i.42] Level AA is equivalent to conforming with all of clauses 9.1 to 9.4 except 9.2.4.11, 9.2.5.7, 9.2.5.8, 9.3.2.6, 9.3.3.7, 9.3.3.8 and with the conformance requirements of clause 9.6 of the present document.

+Conformance with W3C Web Content Accessibility Guidelines (WCAG 2.2) [4] Level AA is equivalent to conforming with all of clauses 9.1 to 9.4 and with the conformance requirements of clause 9.6 of the present document.

 Requirements for non-web documents and non-web software are given in clauses 10 and 11 respectively.

-NOTE 1: When evaluating web sites they are evaluated as individual web pages.
+Note 1: When evaluating websites they are evaluated as individual web pages.
 Web applications, including mobile web applications, are covered under the definition of web page which is quite broad and covers all web content types.

-NOTE 2: WCAG 2.0 is identical to ISO/IEC 40500:2012i.41: "Information technology - W3C Web Content Accessibility Guidelines (WCAG) 2.0" [4].
+Note 2: WCAG 2.0 is identical to ISO/IEC 40500:2012 [i.41].
+WCAG 2.2 is identical to ISO/IEC 40500:2025 [4].